scopplestone/Recipes/docs/noodles/spaetzle.md

 1. Step

     The ratio of flour to eggs has been measured to yield the targeted dough consistency.
-    Crack 10 eggs into a bowl, measure their weight and weigh the required amount of flour.
+    Crack 10 eggs into a bowl, measure their weight and weigh the required amount of flour with the ratio in the table above.
-    If you are already experienced, just keep adding flour until the correct consistency is achieved.
+    If you are already experienced, just keep adding flour in the next step until the correct consistency is achieved.

 1. Step

     Mix the eggs and salt by stirring them thoroughly using a whisk.
-    Start adding the flour in batches until it thickens and stir using a wooden spoon.
+    Start adding the flour in batches until the dough thickens and keep stirring constantly using a wooden spoon.
-    Keep stirring until bubbles start appearing and let the dough rest for 5 minutes before continuing.
+    When all flour is mixed into the dough, keep stirring until bubbles start appearing and let the dough rest for 5 minutes before continuing.
-    The dough must not be too runny as this would result in thin Spätzle and not too thick so that it goes through the Spätzle press easily.
+    The dough must not be too runny as this would result in thin Spätzle and not too thick so that it passes through the Spätzle press without too much pressure.
-    It needs to be sticky, thick, slightly tough and have a consistency that very slowly runs down the back of a spoon (thicker than honey).
+    It needs to be sticky, thick, slightly tough and have a consistency (thicker than honey) making the dough run very slowly down the back of a spoon.
+    The correct consistency comes with experience and will improve over time.

 1. Step